OPENAIRINTERFACE/openair-spgwu-tiny/openshift/README.md

 On a machine connected to the OpenShift Cluster, create the target image stream and the build configuration.

-Note that the project name is currently hard-coded to `oaicicd-tmp`.
+Note that the project name is currently hard-coded to `oai-cn`.

 **TODO: pass as env variables: branch name, image tag and project name**